daverobertson63/VFDGlobalClock/README.md

 ```

 It should keep good time on its own and once the wifi gets the global time it should be fairly accurate.
 You can still adjust with the minutes if need be.

+Obviosuly its all hard coded - but you could use the Arduino WiFiManager libs to maybe do something more configurable - but its my clock and once its done - it does its job and tells me the time in Kyiv time since that is where I got my VFD tubes from.

 This is just an idea so much more could be done with it.